webplatform/docs/apis/file/File/index.md

 standardization_status: 'W3C Working Draft'
 summary: 'The File object provides information about files stored on the user''s computer, and access to their contents.
 These are generally retrieved from a FileList object returned when a user selects files using the input element, or from a drag-and-drop operation''s DataTransfer object.'
 tags:
-  0: API
+  - API_Objects
-  1: Objects
+  - API
-  3: FileAPI
+  - FileAPI
 uri: apis/file/File

 ---